Start Strong at Duquesne

 The tutoring request process is now easier than ever!
 Students can request tutoring via Starfish.

-Our Learning Skills Center offers both in-person and online, tutoring.
+Our Learning Skills Center offers both in-person and online tutoring.
 In-person tutoring will be held in our reserved classrooms, and online tutoring is conducted via Zoom.
-We also present an Exam Review Workshops via Zoom.
+We also offer an Exam Review Workshop via Zoom.

 Students are able request for tutoring in three different ways:

-1. Students can come into the Center and request for tutoring in person.
+1. Come into the Center and request for tutoring in person.
 (Bottom Floor of Old Main/Administration Building)

-Upon submission of the Learning Skills Center - Tutor Request Form, a tutor will contact the student within 3-5 business days with details on how to schedule an appointment.
-At that time students can specify whether they want in-person or online.
+Upon submission, a tutor will contact the student within 3-5 business days with details on how to schedule an appointment.
+At that time, students can specify whether they want in-person or online.

 Supplemental Science Instruction